julianrosasm/Book-Worm/README.md

 ## Features

 - **AI-Powered Chat**: Interactive conversations about your favorite series using local Ollama models
-- **Character/Event Focus**: Ask about characters, events, and plot points
+- **Multi-purpose**: Ask about characters, events, and locations
 - **Multi-Series Support**: Harry Potter, Red Rising, and easy expansion to new series
+- **Multi-Category Support**: Characters, events, locations, and easy expansion to new categories (e.g. Technology)
 - **Series Filtering**: Focus conversations on a specific series
 - **Spoiler Prevention**: AI is instructed to avoid revealing major spoilers (e.g., character deaths) in its answers
 - **Vector Search**: Semantic search through Fandom character and event information